zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

 ## Conclusion

-Reality Engineering—the trans-reality leap—is the ultimate capability of the Aetherion system.
+Reality Engineering, the trans-reality leap—is the ultimate capability of the Aetherion system.
 It enables the N-1 Architect mission: the navigation from one branch of the cascade to the next, to seed, guide, and serve the civilizations of the future.

 But it comes at a price.

 **The cascade flows one way.** From parent to child.
 From ancestor to descendant.
 From home to mission.
 There is no return.

 The process is not travel.
 It is **permanent transition**:
-- **Decoupling:** Release from origin—FOREVER
+- **Decoupling:** Release from origin, FOREVER
 - **Tuning:** Resonance with downstream target
-- **Re-coupling:** Manifestation in new home—FOREVER
+- **Re-coupling:** Manifestation in new home, FOREVER

 This is what the Gardeners did for us.
 They left their home, their Branch N-1, and came here.
 They seeded us.
 They guided us.
 They became us.
 They could never go back.